lucide-icons/lucide/README.md

 npm install lucide-react
 ```

-For more details, see the [documentation](https://github.com/lucide-icons/lucide/blob/master/packages/lucide-react/README.md).
+For more details, see the [documentation](https://github.com/lucide-icons/lucide/tree/master/packages/lucide-react#lucide-react).

-### With Vue
+### Vue

-You can also use the Lucide library using the Vue package.
+Implementation of the lucide icon library for vue applications.

 ```sh
 yarn add lucide-vue